Put your sensible shoes on because this is a comprehensive plan for two days of shopping in London until you drop!

 Leave the best part of a day to shop Oxford Street.
 Hours are 9am-8pm.

 Starting at Marble Arch head straight for Marks and Spencers then next door to Next and Dorothy Perkins before having a good look around Selfridges: I love the stationary section, and of course the floors of fashion.
-This is also the place to stop for lunch, or for a designer sandwich on the run try Pret a Manger.
+This is also the place to stop for lunch, or for a designer sandwich on the run try Pret a Manger across the road.

 Then continuing to shop towards Oxford Circus whiz into department store Debenhams to see what’s on the racks here.
-Just along and House of Fraser has Mary Portas‘ range of clothing.
-You’ll find more of what you’ve seen elsewhere too, but H&M is up at the circus and Top Shop is across the road.
+Just along and House of Fraser is worth popping into.
+You’ll find more of what you’ve seen elsewhere too, but H&M is up at the circus and Top Shop is across the road, who incidentally have a free personal shopper program to save you time.

 This evening take in a West End Show.